How to Cut an Avocado In 3 Easy Steps

 How to pit and slice an avocado is a must-know kitchen skill, particularly if you're a big fan of guacamole or avocado toast.
-We'll show you how to cut an avocado and how to pit an avocado the best way.
-Follow our fresh avocado tips to get the most out of each fruit and become an avocado slicing master.
-Avocado toast, avocado smoothies, and avocado salads are all in your future!
+Cutting these green beauties incorrectly can result in cutting through to your skin and fingers (aka "avocado hand").
+Here, we'll show you how to cut an avocado and how to pit an avocado the best (and safest) way.
+Toast, smoothies, and salads featuring avocados are all in your future!

-Learning how to tell if an avocado is ripe is key—after all, no one likes tossing out overripe produce.
+Learning how to tell if an avocado is ripe is key—no one likes tossing out overripe produce or waiting days on end for it to be ripe.
 While you're at the store, look for avocados that are not bruised or too soft, and that have no gouges or broken skin.
-If you're not using the avocado for three or four days, choose firm avocados.
+If you're not using the avocado for three or four days (way to plan ahead!), choose firm avocados.
 If you need to use the avocados right away, choose a ripe avocado that yields to gentle pressure when cradled in your hand.

 Store avocados at room temperature until they ripen, then refrigerate and use within three days.
-Refrigeration slows avocado ripening.
+Refrigeration slows avocado ripening.26 Irresistible Avocado Recipes

 If you purchase an avocado that's not quite ripe and want to speed the process along a little, you're not completely at the mercy of nature.
-We can't promise you the world—your unripe avocado won't be ripe in just a couple hours—but to ripen an avocado more quickly, do this:
+We can't promise you the world—your unripe avocado won't be ripe in just a couple hours—but to ripen an avocado more quickly, here are a few tips: